lilylucas/daisugi-poc/STYLE_GUIDE.md

-# JavaScript style guide hello
+# JavaScript style guide hello2

 > Beautiful is better than ugly.</br>
 > Explicit is better than implicit.</br>